glangmead/longhead/content/courses/code2026/index.md

 ### Building web sites

+Web sites can be built in many different ways, though there's usually a mainstream way to do it at any given moment.
+If you launch something publically, it needs hosting and databases and security.

 * [Reddit thread about what to use in 2026](https://www.reddit.com/r/webdevelopment/comments/1smfe68/whats_your_preferred_way_of_building_websites_for/)
 * [Next.js on Wikipedia](https://en.wikipedia.org/wiki/Next.js): understanding what this entry is saying about rendering on the server versus in the browser is an excellent goal.
 * [Reddit thread about building a custom CRM with a floating chat window](https://www.reddit.com/r/nextjs/comments/1mgo7on/built_an_internal_crm_with_nextjs_for_my_company/): I just want to share how people talk about these things.

 ### Building terminal programs

+Or you can build a little text-based app, old-school.

 * [Roguelike dungeon-crawl tutorial in Rust](https://bfnightly.bracketproductions.com/rustbook/)

 ### AI for coding

+You will help write the book on this aspect.
+For now there are some good early discoveries about how to do this well.

 * [Not all AI-assisted programming is vibe coding](https://simonwillison.net/2025/Mar/19/vibe-coding/) (Simon Willison): low stakes only, watch secrets and data privacy, set billing limits, get a review.
 * [Learn AI-Assisted Python Programming, 2nd ed.](https://www.manning.com/books/learn-ai-assisted-python-programming-second-edition)